Curt Casali Player Props: Reds vs. Rays

-The Cincinnati Reds and Curt Casali, who went 0-for-0 last time out, battle Taj Bradley and the Tampa Bay Rays at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Cincinnati Reds and Curt Casali, who went 2-for-3 last time in action, take on Drew Rasmussen and the Tampa Bay Rays at Great American Ball Park, Wednesday at 12:35 PM ET.

+He racked up two hits (going 2-for-3) in his most recent game against the Rays.

 Curt Casali Game Info & Props vs. the Rays